Sanmo-Labs/rumpty-docs/docs/kubernetes/introduction.md

 # Kubernetes

-Run containerised workloads on managed Kubernetes clusters with automated upgrades, autoscaling, and built-in monitoring, without managing control-plane infrastructure yourself.
+Run containerised workloads on managed Kubernetes clusters.
+Clusters run [k3s](https://k3s.io), a lightweight, CNCF-certified Kubernetes distribution, and are currently in preview.
+Go to **Compute → Kubernetes**.

 ## How it works

-Each cluster runs inside a workspace, joins the workspace's private network, and is managed via standard `kubectl` once you download its kubeconfig.
+Each cluster belongs to a workspace.
+When you create a cluster, the platform provisions a control plane node and the worker nodes you choose, then exposes the cluster API through a public endpoint.
+You manage the cluster with standard `kubectl` once you download its kubeconfig.

+The cluster detail page has four tabs: **Overview** (control plane and worker pool summary), **Nodes** (each node's role, status, plan, and private IP), **Access** (connection instructions), and **Settings** (upgrades and deletion).

 ## What's next